 The dingo—Australia's only native canid—is descended from south Asian wolves.
-This ancestry is reflected in their scientific name, Canis lupus dingo (lupus meaning 'wolf').
+The current scientific name is Canis familiaris.

 Eye-catching, curious and sometimes dangerous, the dingo can be observed across Australia where they play an important role in the natural environment.